lookit/lookit-api/docs/source/local-frame-development.md

 5. Create a token to allow the Ember app to access the API by navigating to <http://localhost:8000/admin/authtoken/token/>.
 Click "Add Token", find your superuser in the dropdown, and then click "Save".
 You will need this token later.

 6. Create a study by navigating to <http://localhost:8000/exp/studies/create/>.
 Fill out all the fields.
 The most important field is the `structure`, where you define the frames and the sequence of the frames.
-Be sure the frame and the details for the frame are listed in the structure.
+Be sure the frame and the details for the frame you are testing are listed in the structure.

 7. Add demographic information to your superuser (just for testing purposes), so your superuser can participate in studies.
 Navigate to <http://localhost:8000/account/demographics>/.
 Scroll down to the bottom and hit "Save".
 You're not required to answer any questions, but hitting save will save a blank demographic data version for your superuser.